 Enrollment is open to all men and women past the age of compulsory education.
 The college considers the following in

-• Determination of purpose and attitude conducive to success
+- Determination of purpose and attitude conductive to success

 Foreign High School Diploma or Transcript

 Central Oklahoma College will accept a high school diploma or transcript from a foreign school if it is equivalent to a U.S. High

 School Diploma.
 In all cases, the original secondary education document must be translated into English and certified as the

 equivalent of high school completion in the United States by a College accepted evaluating service.